StudioEtrange/mambo/README.md

 * Admin / Configuration / Edit UI Configuration
     * Default Settings for New Users
-        * Allow Downloads (needed to get send to kindle feature)
+        * Allow Downloads (needed by the feature : send to kindle)
         * Allow eBook Viewer
     * Remove view by author and publisher